Not Before Time

 Slow LLMs and MCPs are hiding problems

-This is a technical note about a problem that is going to bite agentic AI users soon.
-AI is slow, and Agentic AI is even slower.
-I develop an MCP server that generates PDF documents, and I work with the Agentic Perseverance Composition Engine daily, and AI seems so, so slow.
-There’s so much waiting, and every mistake means yet more sitting around.
-Tasks we know actually take maybe 5 microseconds on an operating system (eg, does a file called Things-to-Do exist?) can take one million time longer – between 2 and 5 seconds.
-This is because the big brain in the cloud is being consulted multiple times, often with timeouts.
-It’s a young, unstable and unreliable stack, rather like the early days of MS DOS or the Apple ][.
-When AI gets hold of the data from your computer via an MCP server it can do some very interesting things, but it is not put together well. ...
+AI is slow, and Agentic AI ↗ is even slower.
+I develop an MCP server ↗ that generates PDF documents, and I work with the Agentic Perseverance Composition Engine daily.
+Tasks that take maybe 5 microseconds on an operating system (eg, does a file called Things-to-Do exist?) can take a million times longer – between 2 and 5 seconds – because each operation requires multiple round trips to a remote LLM, often with timeouts.
+It’s a young, unstable stack, comparable in maturity to early MS DOS or the Apple ][.
+When AI gets hold of your data via an MCP server it can do interesting things, but it is not put together well. ...

 Opportunity in GDPR Article 28

 The detail of the GDPR and its implied computer science contain a solution for sharing secrets according to law.
-This continues to be true in 2026, as the Digital Omnibus Regulation takes shape.
+This continues to be true in 2026, as the Digital Omnibus Regulation ↗ takes shape.
 Executive Summary The GDPR sets up a conflict in trust between companies in particular circumstances, which can only be resolved by using the automation of a cryptographic audit trail with particular properties as described below.
-Problem Statement Under the EU’s GDPR law virtually every company is a Controller, and virtually all Controllers use at least one Processor.
-When a Processor is engaged, the GDPR requires that a contract is signed with the very specific contents spelled out in clause 3 of Article 28.
-The GDPR requires that Controllers and Processors cooperate together in order to deliver data protection, and this cooperation needs to be very carefully managed to maintain the security and other guarantees that the GDPR also requires.
-That’s what this mandatory contract is intended to achieve. ...
+Problem Statement ...

 How to Replace Windows NT with Linux

-When Linux was a Struggling Challenger In 1999 I joined my first startup, Linuxcare in San Francisco.
+When Linux was a Struggling Challenger 💡 Key Point This is a 2026 restoration of my (Dan Shearer’s) 1998-2001 guide, preserved at archive.org ↗ .
+Links have been updated to point to the archives where possible.
+In 1999 I joined my first startup, Linuxcare in San Francisco.
 The Linuxcare story is a quintessential United States dot-com bubble narrative, featuring a famous venture capital fund, massive growth, a failed IPO, and a fancy new ex-IBM CEO resigning under a cloud.
-Founded in 1998, Linuxcare aimed to be the “0800 number for Linux”, a concept we now know was sound.
+Founded in 1998, Linuxcare aimed to be the “0800 number for Linux”.
 So close! ...

 Fossil